 Clinical rotations during veterinary school provide a deeper understanding of various animal species and medical conditions.
 You’ll work directly with animals under the guidance of experienced professionals, honing your skills in surgery, radiology, and anesthesia.

-Continuing learning and do more research
+Continuing learning and doing more research

 Licensing and Certification Needed for Veterinarians